locationtech/rasterframes/README.md

 ## Copyright and License

-RasterFrames is released under the Apache 2.0 License, copyright Astraea, Inc. 2017-2020.
+RasterFrames is released under the commercial-friendly Apache 2.0 License, copyright Astraea, Inc. 2017-2021.

+## Commercial Support

+As the sponsors and developers of RasterFrames, [Astraea, Inc.](https://astraea.earth/) is uniquely positioned to expand its capabilities.
+If you need additional functionality or just some architectural guidance to get your project off to the right start, we can provide a full range of [consulting and development services](https://astraea.earth/services/) around RasterFrames.
+We can be reached at [info@astraea.io](mailto:info@astraea.io).